nicoscattaneo/PixSim/README.md

 ### Example 3

 Harvest 80% of the total volume increase per time step.
-The `SetAside` function is also used to conserve 20% of each forest stand that is never harvested.
+The `SetAside` function is also used to set environmental restrictions on 20% of each forest stand that will never be harvested.

 ``` r
 ## See `?ManagementFunction` and `?SetAside` for a detailed description of